The project management is responsible for the content of the information provided.

 The aim of our project is a release candidate of a pharmacogenetic clinical decision support service (PGCDSS).
 Pharmacogenetics is the study of genetic effects on the metabolic pathways of drugs.
 95% of individuals carry one or more genetic variants that are important for drug dosing recommendations.
 There are currently more than 200 drugs with known pharmacogenetic interactions.
 Ignoring genetic variations while prescribing a drug can cause severe adverse drug reactions (ADR), e.g. death or completely insufficient drug response such as lacking pain relief for an analgesic.
 Our service has the potential to considerably reduce inadequate drug prescriptions for patients with certain genetic constellations.

-The projected PGCDSS service analyses the individual pharmacogenetic data and warns the physician in case of critical drug prescriptions.
+The intended PGCDSS analyses the individual pharmacogenetic data and warns the physician in case of critical drug prescriptions.
 Thus, the service has the potential to reduce severe pharmacogenetic ADRs.
 The system is able to provide alerts and patient-specific drug recommendations.
 The PGCDSS can be part of a clinical information system, but it can also be provided by an external service.
 In both cases, the PGCDSS shall be seamlessly integrated into the physicians’ workflow.

 What is special about the project?